qnguyen1013/fruit_scraper/README.md

-# fruit_scraper
+# coins_scraper

 Application using beautiful soup

-This application uses beautiful soup to help me find the best prices for fruit
+This application uses beautiful soup to scap prices from coin market cap